 When you enjoy bamboo as much as we do, you want to be around it all the time.
 It has a certain relaxing and rejuvenating quality that’s hard to describe.
 And those who feel it, know it.
 But most of us don’t have all day to spend strolling through the bamboo groves listening to the delicate leaves rustling in the wind and the hollow canes knocking against one another.
 Chances are, you have to spend far more time indoors, possibly in front of a computer, or maybe some other workstation.
 And it’s in these kinds of indoor work environments where an element of soothing, natural plant life is all the more necessary.
 So what about growing bamboo indoors?

 It’s not easy growing bamboo indoors, but it is possible.
 Most varieties of bamboo, like any grass, prefer to grow outdoors in the wind and the sun.
 But it can be very nice to have some bamboo growing in your home or office.
-If you insist on doing this, there are a handful of bamboo species that are more suitable for indoors.
+If you insist on doing this, there are a handful of bamboo species that are more adaptable indoors.
 Otherwise, you can try finding some plants that look like bamboo, or else rotating a few different pots of bamboo in and out of the house.

-So in this article, we’ll discuss why people want to grow bamboo indoors, the kinds of challenges they run into, and some tips to overcome those challenges.
-And of course, we’ve included a lit of bamboo species more conducive to the indoors.
+In this article, we’ll discuss why people want to grow bamboo indoors, the kinds of challenges they run into, and some tips to overcome those challenges.
+And of course, we’ve included a list of bamboo species more conducive to the indoors.